TechnoColor5/ShoppingHelper/README.md

 ![example image](/images/img1.png)

-If the file you enter
+If the file you enter does not exist, a new one will be made.

 ## Saving/Loading Shopping Lists
 Shopping lists are saved/loaded from the same data file as used in the beginning of running ShoppingHelper.
 When saved, the list will be added as another sheet with the name "List#" (# being a number).
 When loading a shopping list, the program will just ask for the *exact* name of the sheet that the list is housed under.